lomaxo/PyInvaders/README.md

                     self.alien_list.remove(alien)
 ```

-And this is the main loop itself, where every essentially happens.
+And this is the main loop itself, where everything happens.
 ```python
     def main_loop(self):
         """